catfoolyou/Block-Bypass/README.md

 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.
 ~~The easiest way to crack FCPS chromebooks would be via [this method](https://github.com/CaenJones/Chromebook-Testing/blob/main/README.md) (Mirror available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/Chromebooks.md) in case the site gets taken down or it's blocked.)~~

+## Abe's shitfuck
+A random hole in chrome login that allows for unrestriced browsing (one tab only)

+1) Add an account to chrome or go to chrome://chrome-signin on a chromebook
+2) Enter `google@d11.org` as the email and complete the captcha/security check
+3) Click sign-in options
+4) When prompted, click Sign in with Github
+5) Click on Docs
+6) Scroll to the bottom and click on Pricing
+7) In the search bar type "google"
+8) In the right sidebar click on `google.com`
+9) You now have a tab that is unaffected by any extensions

 ## CRSH2TTY - Universal unenrollment (any kernver/version)
 It was real the whole time
 CRSH2TTY is a universal unenrollment method created by @TN Partnered and @TN Partnered 2